-Good Samaritan Nursing Home employee Teneisha Addison, center, gets emotional while expressing her concern about not having healthcare benefits anymore from Oct.
-24 onwards.
+Good Samaritan employee Teneisha Addison, center, gets emotional about possibly losing health benefits and her job.
 Diego Cagara / Spotlight News

 DELMAR — Employees at Good Samaritan Nursing Home are worried about their and the facility’s futures as they will lose their healthcare benefits in less than three weeks.